zeyuz35/zeyuz35.github.io/vault/Datasets.docs.md

 ## Constructor Function

-macroXTS() is the main constructor function, and takes in a level dataset, a coresponding vector of tcodes.
+macroXTS() is the main constructor function, and takes in a level dataset, a corresponding vector of tcodes.

 The dataset can be of data.frame, xts, tsibble, as long as it has a valid date index.